 Repeat the information for each subsequent item on the meeting agenda.

-Once the minutes of the meeting have been prepared, they should be distributed to everyone on the team or committee involved.
-They will serve as a reminder to everyone in attendance of what was discussed, the decisions made, and what the next steps should be on the task or project in question.
+Once the minutes of the meeting have been prepared and proofread, they should be distributed to everyone on the team or committee involved.
+This is true for in-person meetings as well as virtual meetings.
+The minutes can be printed for distribution, or sent out as a PDF document attached to an email message.
+Alternately, your company may want to set up a spot on the intranet where meeting minutes can be uploaded.
+However meeting minutes are distributed, they can serve as a reminder to everyone in attendance of what was discussed, the decisions made, and what the next steps should be on the task or project in question.

 If one of the attendees notices something in the minutes that was recorded in error, he or she should contact the person who prepared them to ask that they be revised.
 If an item was overlooked, this should also be brought to the attention of the person who prepared the minutes so the item can be added.
-An updated version can then be distributed to everyone who attended the meeting.
+For this reason, you may want to put a watermark that specifies 'draft' on the first version of the minutes that is circulated, along with a deadline for pointing out any revisions that might be needed.
+Once everyone has had time to provide feedback, then an updated final version can then be distributed to everyone who attended the meeting.